Links on Android Authority may earn us a commission. Learn more.

 - Plant trees in the greenhouse to save space.
 They will produce fruit year-round!

-Finally, we recommend checking out this Stardew Valley planner — it allows you to test how every layout works and to plan your dream farm.
+Finally, we recommend checking out this Stardew Valley planner — it allows you to test how every layout works and plan your dream farm.